ozkriff/ozkriff.github.io-src/content/2019-09-16--devlog-zemeroth-v0-6/index.md

-- **spearman** - still has 3 health points, "Jump" ability, and two-tile attack range, but lost one reaction attack, one accuracy and one dodge point.
+- **spearman** - still has 3 health points, "Jump" ability, and two-tile attack range, but lost one reaction attack, one accuracy, and one dodge point.
-  Only useful for defence.
+  Only useful for defense.
   - **elite spearman** - has 4 health, one more accuracy and dodge points, and, most importantly, has an additional attack.
-    The latter allows using him as a first fighter in a series of attacks, because he can move closer to enemies and instantly attack one of them from a safe distance, giving the initiative to the player.
+    The latter allows using him as the first fighter in a series of attacks, because he can move closer to enemies and instantly attack one of them from a safe distance, giving the initiative to the player.
-  - **heavy spearman** - moves slowly, can't jump at all, but has 5 health and deals 2 damage
+  - **heavy spearman** - moves slowly, can't jump at all but has 5 health and deals 2 damage
     (that's a lot, considering his two-tile attack range).
-    Still only useful for defence, but is very effective.
+    Still only useful for defense, but is very effective.
 - **swordsman** - has 3 health points (lost one), lost one accuracy and doesn't have "Dash" and "Rage" abilities anymore (only "Jump").
   - **elite swordsman** - has the stats of an old swordsman:
     4 health, more accurate and all three abilities:
     "Jump", "Dash", and "Rage".
-  - **heavy swordsman** - slow and has no abilities at all, but has 6 health, increased accuracy and greater attack damage (3).
+  - **heavy swordsman** - slow and has no abilities at all but has 6 health, increased accuracy and greater attack damage (3).
-- **hammerman** - has 4 health points, and low accuracy.
+- **hammerman** - has 4 health points and low accuracy.
     Lost "Heavy Strike" passive ability,
     but still have "Club" and "Knockback" abilities.
   - **heavy hammerman** - slow, lost one attack point,